davidtchiu/davidtchiu.github.io/teaching/cs261/lab4.interface/index.md

 Okay, great, we got the `GUI` to work with the different "validators," but it's a lot of work just to get the `GUI` to accept different validators!
 We can't expect people to edit the `GUI` class' code and recompile every time we want to fire up a different validation scheme!

 We need to do some work on `GUI` so that it can work with any validator we've created and any future validators we have yet to write!
 That will require making the `GUI` polymorphic: the constructor should be able to take either kind of validator object and control it.

-**Important (know this!):** Since the the validator schemes only share methods by name (the bodies of the methods generally have nothing that's similar or reusable), an abstract class wouldn't make a whole lot of sense, as there's no methods that would make sense to inherit from a superclass!
-Therefore, when all methods are abstract in the superclass, it's a good indication that we need an Interface.
-We'll use an `interface` to pull this off.

 - Figure out which methods need to be included in a new interface, that you'll call `Validatable`.
 (What are the methods that the GUI expects all validators to be able to do?)
 This is an easy one: just the two methods we've been writing over and over.